yannbertrand/macos-defaults/readme.md

 # macOS-defaults recorder 📷

-Programmatically record a Mac screen with a predefined list of actions 📹.

-The project also contains scripts that run desktop actions, take screenshots or record videos.
-The goal is to avoid having to manually recheck the status of commands with each new major version of macOS.

-## How does it work?

-Take a look at the [record folder](./record/#readme) if you want to go deeper.
+Some screenshots and videos were recorded programmatically in the past.
+Take a look at [the `record` folder in the project history](https://github.com/yannbertrand/macos-defaults/tree/a48f54fe1aab9dd5251cb08a984f4ccf19af6778/record) to learn more about it.

 # macOS-defaults builder 🤖